Skip to main content

 Dr. Atsushi Fukada

 Atsushi Fukada received his Ph.D. in Linguistics from the University of Illinois, Urbana-Champaign in 1987.
 After teaching at Nagoya University for 7 years, he joined the Purdue faculty in 1994.
 He has directed the Center for Technology-Enhanced Language Learning since 1997.
 His research interests include Japanese linguistics, pragmatics, corpus and computational linguistics, language pedagogy, and learning systems development.
 An example of his corpus & computational work is Meidai Conversation Corpus and Chakoshi corpus search system ().
 In the learning systems development area, he developed an online oral practice/assessment platform Speak Everywhere ().
-His current major project is the development of an online textbook series titled Learn Japanese Online, of which he and Dr. Mariko Wei (see below) are Managing Authors.
-In the graduate program, he teaches JPNS 560 (Survey of Japanese Linguistics) regularly.
+His latest major project is the development of an online textbook series titled Learn Japanese Online, of which he and Dr. Mariko Wei (see below) are Managing Authors.
+It's published now and available for general use. () In the graduate program, he teaches JPNS 56000 (Survey of Japanese Linguistics) regularly.

 Mariko Wei